 For a copy of the School Nutrition Programs Guidance Manual or to order publications, please contact:

 Department of Education

 Best Practices for Food Recovery and Gleaning in the National School Lunch Program.
 This manual contains descriptions of school food recovery efforts that can serve as models for other school districts in the country that want to get involved in donating excess food to the needy.

-USDA Policies and Procedures for Gleaning (Food Recovery).
+USDA Policies and Procedures for Gleaning (Food Recovery) (PDF 142 KB).
 This resource includes policy for donating surplus produce to eligible food recovery organizations to help reduce hunger.
 It also describes methods to encourage agencies to participate in food recovery activities.